Tour the DUPIXENT

-The mechanism of dupilumab action in asthma has not been established.1Explore the efficacy and safety
+The mechanism of action of dupilumab in asthma

 aWith DUPIXENT 300 mg + SOC (n=64) vs placebo + SOC (n=68) in annualized rate of severe exacerbations through Week 24 in patients with baseline blood eosinophils